 Explore the downtown area and browse the specialty shops for unique souvenirs.

-Enjoy a scenic drive along River Road, bring your bike or explore the shaded hiking trails along the escarpment.
+Enjoy a scenic drive or bike along River Road and explore the shaded hiking trails along the escarpment.
 There are many great spots for picnics.

 Snap a photo in front on the iconic Prince of Wales Hotel.